Skip to content

 Lt.
 Gen. Gregory Gagnon received the Gen. Jerome F. O’Malley Space Visionary Award from AFA, and Chief Master Sergeant of the Air Force David R. Wolfe delivered closing leadership remarks using the U.S. men’s hockey team’s Olympic gold medal overtime victory as a backdrop for his message about teamwork and perseverance under pressure.

 The Mitchell Institute’s Lt.
-Gen. David Deptula (Ret.) provided analysis breaking down why DAF leaders are calling this the “Year of Readiness” and why the Air Force faces a force structure, age, and funding crisis.
+Gen. David Deptula (Ret.) provided an analysis breaking down why DAF leaders are calling this the “Year of Readiness” and why the Air Force faces a force-structure, age, and funding crisis.

 The Bottom Line